infinity-a11y/PhyloTrace/README.md

 cd path/to/directory
 bash run_phylotrace.sh
 ```
->*In the command above, replace `path/to/directory` with the actual path linking to the PhyloTrace directory on your system.*
+>*In the command above, replace `path/to/directory` with the actual path pointing to the PhyloTrace directory on your system.
+If your current directory is already set to the PhyloTrace location you can omit this command.*

 ## 3 Troubleshooting

 ### 3.1 General
 There are multiple possible sources for issues with the installation.
 Common mistakes during the installation are:
-- Change `path/to/directory` in the command chunks with the actual path of the repository containing all PhyloTrace files
+- Change `path/to/directory` in the command chunks with the actual path to the directory containing all PhyloTrace files
-- Before installation make sure the whole repository is unzipped to a writable location in your system
+- Before installation make sure the downloaded folder is unzipped to a writable location in your system

 If the installation issues persist feel free to contact us via [info@phylotrace.com](mailto:info@phylotrace.com?subject=[GitHub]%20Source%20Han%20Sans) or open an issue.